alexwlchan/alexwlchan.net/src/_drafts/create-thumbnail.md

 I'm pretty good at following this rule within a single project, but not so much across multiple projects.
 I should have created a standalone thumbnailer a long time ago, but better late than never.

-This tool is primarily intended for my projects -- you may prefer to use more flexible tools like image, ImageMagick, or ffmpeg.
+This tool is primarily intended for my projects, so it may not be exactly what you're looking for – it focuses on a single, specific task.
+You might prefer to start with more flexible tools like image, ImageMagick, or ffmpeg, which have more customisation to fit a wider variety of use cases.

-If you want to check out my tool, the instructions and source code are all on GitHub: <https://github.com/alexwlchan/create_thumbnail>
+If you do want to check out my tool, the instructions and source code are all on GitHub: <https://github.com/alexwlchan/create_thumbnail>

 [three]: https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)